M66B/FairEmail/FAQ.md

 <br />

 <a name="faq81"></a>
-**(81) Can you make the background of the original message dark in the dark theme?**
+**~~(81) Can you make the background of the original message dark in the dark theme?~~**

-The original message is shown as the sender has sent it, including all colors.
+~~The original message is shown as the sender has sent it, including all colors.~~ ~~Changing the background color would not only make the original view not original anymore, it can also result in unreadable messages.~~

-Changing the background color would not only make the original view not original anymore, it can also result in unreadable messages.
+Recent versions of FairEmail will invert all colors of the original message when using a dark or black theme.

 <br />